jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 title: Quickly Estimating the Size of Digital Designs
 author:
   - Johannes Pfau
-description: A quick way to estimate how many gates or LUTs your design will use
+description: Estimate how many gates or LUTs your design will use
 ShowToc: true
 series: ["OSS ASIC Design"]
 categories: Hardware Development